Invariant theory and the W_{1+\infty} algebra with negative integral central charge: The algebra

-Define vertex operators \eqn\defofl{L = \frac{1}{2n}\bigg(:j^0 j^0:~ +n \partial j^0 - 2n j^1\bigg),} \eqn\defofw{W = ~: j^0 j^0 j^0:~+\frac{3n}{2} :j^0 \partial j^0:~ -3n :j^0 j^1:~ + \frac{n^2}{4} \partial^2 j^0 -\frac{3n^2}{2} \partial j^1+ \frac{3n^2}{2} j^2.} Since $\cW_{1+\infty,-n}$ is generated by $j^0$, $j^1$, and $j^2$, and we can use \defofl~and \defofw~to express $j^1$ and $j^2$ in terms of the vertex operators $j^0$, $L$ and $W$, it follows that $\{j^0,L,W\}$ is another generating set for $\cW_{1+\infty,-n}$.
-A straightforward OPE calculation shows that both $L$ and $W$ commute with $j^0$, so that $\cA$ is generated by $L$ and $W$ as a vertex algebra.
+Since $\mathcal{W}_{1+\infty,-n}$ is generated by $j^0$, $j^1$, and $j^2$, and we can use (\ref{defofl}) and (\ref{defofw}) to express $j^1$ and $j^2$ in terms of the vertex operators $j^0$, $L$ and $W$, it follows that $\{j^0,L,W\}$ is another generating set for $\mathcal{W}_{1+\infty,-n}$.
+A straightforward OPE calculation shows that both $L$ and $W$ commute with $j^0$, so that $\mathcal{A}$ is generated by $L$ and $W$ as a vertex algebra.
 Moreover, $L$ generates a Virasoro algebra with central charge $-n-1$ and $W$ is primary of conformal weight $3$.
-Thus we have proved \theorem{$\cA$ is a conformal vertex algebra with central charge $-n-1$.} In the case $n=1$, an OPE calculation shows that $L$ and $W$ generate a copy of the Zamolodchikov $\cW_3$ algebra with central charge $-2$, so we recover Wang's result.
+Thus we have proved \begin{thm}$\mathcal{A}$ is a conformal vertex algebra with central charge $-n-1$.\end{thm} In the case $n=1$, an OPE calculation shows that $L$ and $W$ generate a copy of the Zamolodchikov $\mathcal{W}_3$ algebra with central charge $-2$, so we recover Wang's result.